Code-Institute-Submissions/houseplant-heroes/README.md

 1. User password reset

-   - Allow user's the ability to reset their password if forgotten
+   - Allow users the ability to reset their password if forgotten

 2. Pagination